ClementNerma/Rave/docs/books/hybrid.md

 ```

 Be aware though when you put private attributes in the serialized fields, because they can be unserialized to.
 This means that, if you put the product's ID in the tuple for example, any piece of code could produce a string with the product ID it wants and then unserialize it to produce a product with a duplicate ID and/or an ID reserved to special products (such has high-importance products).

+Note that, as for cloning, implementing any of the cloning ways make the `%clone () : _self` overload available in the class.

 ### Inline calls